dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ---
 title: API Access Token
-excerpt: Explains how to create a new API access token for access to the API version 2, including how to create a token with granular permissions.
+excerpt: Explains how to create a new API access token for access to the API version 2, including how to create a scoped access token with granular permissions.
 categories:
 - API
 ---